amalqahtani/arabic-x-mental-health-discourse/README.md

 ## Ethics and Data Statement

 This pipeline was developed for academic research on Arabic mental-health discourse in condition-specific X Communities (BPD, Bipolar, ADHD).
 All user identifiers in released data are anonymised before analysis.
 The `likely_disclosure` label is an operational descriptor based on the presence of self-reported experiential language and does not constitute a clinical diagnosis.
 No clinical inferences should be drawn from the pipeline outputs.

-The classification prompt was developed on a Saudi-centric dataset.
-Dialectal adaptation is needed before applying the pipeline to Egyptian, Levantine, or North African Arabic.

 ---